oskarrrrrrr/sudoku/mock/README.md

 # Mock

 Mock data for local testing.
-All passwords set to "abc".
+All passwords set to "qwerty123".